How to Find a Divorce Record in Washington D.C.

 - To protect financial information such as account numbers or social security numbers

 Divorce records are considered court records.
-They may therefore be searched on third-party public record websites.
+They may, therefore, be searched on third-party public record websites.
 Divorce records can offer personal information on minors, finances, and sensitive criminal information like domestic abuse.
-Because of this, divorce record, certificate, and decree availability is usually much lower than other types of public records because of the personal nature of divorces.
+Because of this, divorce records, certificates, and decree availability is usually much lower than other types of public records because of the personal nature of divorces.
 Simply put, divorce records are significantly harder to obtain and search for than other types of public records.

-How Do I Obtain a D.C Divorce Decree?
+How Do I Obtain a District of Columbia Divorce Decree?

 The Superior Court of the District of Columbia maintains records of divorce decrees granted to couples from September 16, 1956.
 Interested parties can obtain copies by submitting a request to the Clerk of Court located at: